microsoft/fluentui/packages/react-focus/README.md

 # @fluentui/react-focus

-**Components that deal with focus management for [Fluent UI](https://fluent.microsoft.com/)**
+**Focus management components for [Fluent UI React](https://dev.microsoft.com/fabric)**

-This package contains the different components that deal with focus management to be leveraged when building applications using Fluent UI.
+This package contains various components that deal with focus management to be leveraged when building applications using Fluent UI.

-At the moment the list of these components include:
+At the moment, these components include:

 - `FocusZone`